andrasq/node-docs/node-cpu.md

 A team of such processes is referred to as a cluster.

 A cluster is created with `require('cluster')` and `if (cluster.isMaster) { cluster.fork() }`.
-Each fork() creates a server process running the same script, but with cluster.isMaster set to false.
+Each fork() creates a server process running the same script as the master, but with cluster.isMaster set to false.
 If all the forked processes listen to the same network port, the incoming connections will be distributed among them.
+Command-line parameters or arguments can be passed to the servers via environment, eg

+        // pass command-line switches at the top of the script if (cluster.isMaster) process.env.ARGS = JSON.serialize(process.argv);
+        else if (process.env.ARGS) process.argv = JSON.parse(process.env.ARGS);

+        // ... configure based on the command-line switches

+        if (cluster.isMaster) {
+            cluster.fork();
+        }

 By running a cluster, the probability of all being blocked is decreased, helping the _average_ response time stay fast.
 (Any individual request can